 Out of the 3000+ Kiwis that are diagnosed with bowel cancer each year, sadly, 1200 will die from it leaving over 1800 people a year requiring some form of cancer rehabilitation.

 Data shows 1 in 4 people are affected by physical and/or emotional impairments after their treatment with little focus placed on rehabilitation programmes within the DHB’s for survivors.

 All cancer survivors have been shown to have an increased risk of cardiovascular disease, high blood pressure, diabetes, osteoporosis and cancer recurrence or new cancer.
 All of which, according to the Clinical Oncology Society of Australia, can be reduced with physical exercise, reducing mortality rates by up to 25% for bowel cancer patients and up to 44% for other cancers.

-Bowel Cancer Foundation has partnered with Pinc and Steel Rehabilitation Trust, who have trained over 80 specialist cancer rehabilitation physios in 52 clinics around New Zealand.
+Bowel Cancer Foundation has partnered with Pinc and Steel Rehabilitation Trust, who has trained over 80 specialist cancer rehabilitation physios in 52 clinics around New Zealand.

-If you, or anyone you know would like rehabilitation, click here so we can organise treatment sessions for you or email: Georgina@bowelcancerfoundation.org.nz directly.
+If you, or anyone you know would like rehabilitation, make contact so we can organise treatment sessions, email Georgina: Georgina@bowelcancerfoundation.org.nz.

 With thanks to Neil Berryman from The Auckland Central Business Network for organising the event.

 Congratulations to Dennis Rundle of DJR Images for winning the relaxing 5-night package at Crusoe's Retreat in Fiji.
 The raffle helped us raise a total of $920.